NovasTaylor/Test/pages/mydoc/mydoc_intro_conventions.md

 </pre>

 <pre class="owl">
-   Contains an excerpt from an ontology that applies to the rule being described.
+   Contains an excerpt from an ontology that is relevant to the rule being described.
-   Optional.
-Not all rules rely on the project ontologies.
+   Optional: not all rules rely on the project ontologies.
 </pre>

 <pre class="shacl">